MicrosoftDocs/azure-docs/articles/sql-database/sql-database-monitoring-with-dmvs.md

 ## Monitor resource use

 You can monitor Azure SQL Database resource usage using [SQL Database Query Performance Insight](sql-database-query-performance.md).
-For Azure SQL Database and Azure SQL Managed Instace, you can monitor using [Query Store](https://msdn.microsoft.com/library/dn817826.aspx).
+For Azure SQL Database and Azure SQL Managed Instance, you can monitor using [Query Store](https://msdn.microsoft.com/library/dn817826.aspx).

 You can also monitor usage using these two views: